Canon F-1 was introduce in 1971 as Canon's professional grade answer to the Nikon F series of Cameras. The target was the professional photographer.

 The F-1 is a beast.
 It feels solid.
 Not just well built solid but so heavy you would think it is a solid block of metal.
 Shooting it was very similar to the FTb and why not the FTb was consumer grade companion to the F-1.
 The controls are similar that they both feel solid.
 The F-1 does somehow feel even more solid and is slightly larger.

 To shoot the F-1 was intuitive in all the best classic SLR ways.
 Controls were easy and logical.
 The viewfinder was bright and the clear.
 The meter is a needle and circle to the right of the viewfinder that was easy to see and responsive.
 The F-1 was built as the foundation of an entire ecosystem with a long list of accessories and add-ons.
-I don't have any extra toys but was still very happy shooting the F-1.
+I don't have any of the extra toys but was still very happy shooting the F-1.

 Lens: Canon FD 50mm F1.4